3 found dead in car at North Carolina gas station are identified as Marines stationed nearby

 HAMPSTEAD, N.C. – Three men who were found dead over the weekend at a North Carolina gas station have been identified as Marine lance corporals stationed at nearby Camp Lejeune, the U.S. Marine Corps said Tuesday.

-Deputies from the Pender County Sheriff’s Office found the three men unresponsive Sunday morning in a privately owned car at a Speedway gas station in Hampstead — 29 miles (47 kilometers) southwest of the base — while responding to a missing-person call, the department said in a statement.
-Medical authorities pronounced all three dead the same day.
+Deputies from the Pender County Sheriff’s Office found the three men unresponsive Sunday morning in a privately owned car at a Speedway gas station in Hampstead, 29 miles (47 kilometers) southwest of the base, the department said in a statement.
+Medical authorities pronounced all three dead the same day, and their cause of death has not been released.

-Their cause of death has not been released, and the Pender County Sheriff's Office is investigating.
-A spokesperson did not immediately return a phone call Tuesday.
+Sgt.
+Chester Ward of the Pender County Sheriff’s Office said the department had received a missing person report for one of the three Marines, but he declined to share details.
+No drugs were found in the vehicle, he said.

+“We do not suspect anything as far as foul play in that matter,” Ward told The Associated Press, noting that the sheriff's office is waiting on autopsy results because the cause of death “might be something that we don’t see.”

 The U.S. Marine Corps identified the men as Tanner J. Kaltenberg, 19, of Madison, Wisconsin; Merax C. Dockery, 23, of Pottawatomie, Oklahoma; and Ivan R. Garcia, 23, of Naples, Florida.
 The men were motor vehicle operators with the Combat Logistics Battalion 2, Combat Logistics Regiment 2 and 2nd Marine Logistics Group at Camp Lejeune, said First Lt.
 Raymond Fullbright, of the 2nd Marine Logistics Group.